Formal attire is an outfit that matches a certain dress code’s needs, appropriate for a particular formal occasion.

 Lace-up oxfords have leather soles which makes them fantastic for dancing.
 They are lightweight and don’t stick to the floor as much as rubber soles do.
 Wear black calf-high socks with your shoes.

 Accessories you should consider are a white or red linen pocket square, a boutonniere, a signet ring, or an opera scarf.
 Don’t forget your black leather dress watch.

 If you choose not to wear a waistcoat or a cummerbund, putting on suspenders can be a good alternative.
-Always choose button suspenders as clip-ons are not appropriate for formal and black tie events.
+Always choose button suspenders, as clip-ons are inappropriate for formal and black tie events.

 Black-tie Creative Attire